partrickJhonson/beef/BeEF-RESTful-API.md

     "command_id": "1"
 }
 ```
-## Return information about the specific command module previously executed
+## Return Information About the Specific Command Module Previously Executed

 Reusing the previous example, we want to know the command module execution results (or, what the victim entered to the prompt dialog).
 In this case the victim entered _don't know_ :D